abtvuk/databaseab/README.md

 > A unified, self-updating database of live TV channels and radio stations from around the world.

-Powered by automated workflows that sync weekly from upstream sources, verify stream availability, and maintain a single structured dataset — all without manual intervention.
+Powered by automated workflows that sync from upstream sources, verify stream availability, and maintain a single structured dataset — all without manual intervention.

 ---